 S2-2510319 indicates that DO-A capable AIoT Devices send DO-A data to the AIOTF autonomously or by responding to a request from AIOTF.

-[Proposal-1]: The DO-A capable Devices initiates DO-A data transfer, triggered by local configuration or device implementation.
+[Proposal-1]: The DO-A capable Devices initiates DO-A data transfer, triggered by the conditions which can be stored in local configuration or device implementation.
+When the condition is met, the AIoT Device sends out DO-A data.
 The local configuration can be configured by the AF using the AIoT command procedure.
 An EN can be left for further enhancement of AIoT command procedure, and a NOTE can be left about the the triggers/policies in the local configuration is out the scope of 3GPP.

 Regarding the DO-A data delivery by responding to a request from AIOTF, it can be seen as a reuse of Rel-19 AIoT command mechnaism.
 It is recommended not to be included in the Interim Agreement.
+For the improvements on periodic data collection, further study is required.

 DO-A Delivery from AIoT Device to AIOTF